Is VF Corp (VFC) Set to Underperform? Analyzing the Factors Limi

 Understanding VF Corp's Business

-VF Corp, with a market cap of $6.09 billion and sales of $11.39 billion, is a key player in the apparel and accessories sector.
-The company boasts an operating margin of 8.97% and has a diverse portfolio that includes popular brands like Vans, The North Face, Timberland, Supreme, and Dickies.
-VF Corp's products are marketed globally through various channels, including wholesale, e-commerce, and branded stores.
+VF Corp, with a market cap of $6.8 billion and sales of $11.39 billion, is a key player in the apparel and accessories sector.
+The company boasts an operating margin of 8.97% and has a diverse portfolio of brands including Vans, The North Face, Timberland, Supreme, and Dickies.
+VF Corp markets its products globally through various channels, including wholesale, e-commerce, and branded stores.
 The company's history of growth through acquisitions dates back to 1899, showcasing its long-standing presence in the industry.

 Financial Strength Breakdown

 VF Corp's financial strength indicators present some concerning insights about the company's balance sheet health.
-The interest coverage ratio of 4.59 positions VF Corp worse than 56.24% of its industry peers, signaling potential difficulties in managing interest expenses.
-The Altman Z-Score of 1.48, below the distress threshold, indicates a risk of financial distress in the near future.
-Furthermore, the low cash-to-debt ratio of 0.06 and a high debt-to-equity ratio of 3.53, compared to industry standards, suggest an over-reliance on borrowing.
-The debt-to-Ebitda ratio of 7.97 further underscores the company's financial leverage concerns.
+The interest coverage ratio of 4.59 positions VF Corp worse than 56.72% of its industry peers, signaling potential difficulties in managing interest expenses.
+The Altman Z-Score of 1.52, below the distress threshold, further indicates possible financial distress in the near future.

+The company's low cash-to-debt ratio of 0.06 and a high debt-to-equity ratio of 3.53, which is worse than 96.35% of the industry, suggest an over-reliance on borrowing.
+Moreover, the debt-to-Ebitda ratio of 7.97 exceeds the cautionary level set by Joel Tillinghast, indicating a red flag for the company's debt management.

 Growth Prospects